techidaily/site-win11-tips/source/_posts/deciphering-the-code-effective-techniques-to-neutralize-wacatacbml.md

 ## 3\.
 Run a Malware Scan in Safe Mode

  Often, the presence of malware prevents Windows Defender from removing infected files.
-To prevent this from happening, you should first[boot your Windows 10 device into Safe mode](https://www.makeuseof.com/tag/boot-windows-10-safe-mode/) (or[Windows 11)](https://www.makeuseof.com/windows-11-boot-safe-mode/) .
+To prevent this from happening, you should first [boot your Windows 10 device into Safe mode](https://www.makeuseof.com/tag/boot-windows-10-safe-mode/) (or [Windows 11)](https://www.makeuseof.com/windows-11-boot-safe-mode/) .
 By doing so, the malware won't interfere with removing infected files.

- Afterward, you should[run Microsoft Defender's offline scan](https://www.makeuseof.com/how-to-remove-malware-using-microsoft-defenders-offline-scan/) .
+ Afterward, you should [run Microsoft Defender's offline scan](https://www.makeuseof.com/how-to-remove-malware-using-microsoft-defenders-offline-scan/) .
 Remember that a full virus scan can take more than an hour, so be patient and allow it to complete.
 When the scan is complete, check whether Windows Security still reports a threat.
 If this is the case, run a malware scan with a third-party antivirus program.

  There are times when Windows Defender does not completely remove malware or keeps raising false flags despite removing the virus.
 Third-party software can help you determine whether the threat is present and, if it is, eradicate it.
 If that fails as well, reset your computer.

 ## 4\.
 Reset Your Operating System

  When none of the fixes work, you can reset Windows as a last resort.
 During the reset process, Windows will remove all installed apps and restore all customizations to default, but your files will remain intact (if you choose to do so).
-We have a[guide on factory resetting your Windows device](https://www.makeuseof.com/tag/4-ways-factory-reset-windows-computer/) if you aren't familiar with it.
+We have a [guide on factory resetting your Windows device](https://www.makeuseof.com/tag/4-ways-factory-reset-windows-computer/) if you aren't familiar with it.

 ## Does the Wacatac Trojan Alert Appear When You Download a File?